-Figure 2: Single fast readout channel block diagram.
+Fig. 2: Single fast readout channel block diagram.

 The critical elements of this data acquisition channel are the low noise preamplifier, a fast and high resolution ADC and a high performance digital processor.
-A 14 bit ADC AD9244 with 75dB signal-to-noise ratio provides excellent dynamic range.
-Therefore no additional variable gain amplifier has to be used for this schematic.
-A 16 bit Analog Devices BlackFinTM DSP is planned to be used for incoming data processing.
+A 14 bit ADC AD9244 with 75dB signal-to-noise ratio will provide excellent dynamic range.
 Due to the digital processing, the effective bandwidth may be dynamically changed to meet the conditions of DC or wide band modes (Fig. 4).
-At present the printed board prototype of the digitizer is in preparation.
-Meanwhile the combination of the original BlackFin and AD9244 evaluation boards are used as a digitizer for the photocurrent preamplifier for testing a data evaluating algorithms.